csc-training/summerschool/mpi/docs/01-intro-to-mpi.md

 # Programming MPI

 - The MPI standard defines interfaces to C and Fortran programming languages
+    - No C++ bindings in the standard, C++ programs use the C interface
-	- There are unofficial bindings to eg. Python, Perl and Java
+	- There are unofficial bindings to eg. Python, Rust, R
 - C call convention (*case sensitive*)<br>
 `rc = MPI_Xxxx(parameter,...)`
     - some arguments have to be passed as pointers